The Top 10 Workouts of 2017 According to Google

 17.2 workout is this year.
 It's nearly impossible to tell by the name alone.
 Unless you're a CrossFitter.
 Then you'd likely know that it's a workout created for the open portion of the 2017 Reebok CrossFit Games, meaning that from February 22 to March 26, anyone and everyone could participate.
 The name refers to the year (2017) and the week (second).

-Here's the workout: Start with two rounds of 50 feet of weighted walking lunges, 16 toes-to-bars and 8 power cleans.
-Followed by two rounds of 50 feet of weighted walking lunges, 16
+Here's the workout: Start with two rounds of 50 feet of weighted walking lunges, 16 toes-to-bars and eight power cleans.
+Follow that with two rounds of 50 feet of weighted walking lunges, 16

-bar muscle-ups and 8 power cleans.
-Keep going through these rounds and see how many you can complete in 12 minutes.
+bar muscle-ups and eight power cleans.
+Keep going through these rounds to see how many you can complete in 12 minutes.
 (Note: Men should use 50-pound dumbbells and women should use 20-pound dumbbells.)

 Read more: How to Tackle One of CrossFit's Hardest Exercises